 Tomas von Brömssen, who always is great, makes the character portrait of Torsten to one of his finest ever.
 Persbrandt is perfect in his role and so is newcomers Anna Wallander and Ia Langhammer.

 What a magnificent mood this film has!
-The pictures look so great.
+The pictures looks so great.
 And, most importantly, is just right for the film.
 Internationally acclaimed cinematographer Ian Wilson has made dazzling images.
-The lighting contributes to the mood and so do the production design and the peculiar music.
+The lighting contributes to the mood and so do the production design and peculiar music.

 0 of 1 people found this review helpful.